kalamuna/kalastack/README.md

 omit the @.
 You are using the alias name as an argument, not as an alias.
 Here are the commands.

-	1. drush build SITENAME.dev
+     $ drush build SITENAME.dev

-		Will completely build your pantheon site on your Kalastack, this will edit settings.php and set up a vhost.
+Will completely build your Pantheon site on your Kalastack, this will edit settings.php and set up a vhost.
 After running this command and adding your server name to your hosts /etc/hosts file you should be able to visit the site in your web browser.

-	2. drush krefresh SITENAME.dev
+    $ drush krefresh SITENAME.dev

 Will refresh the code, database and files on your Kalastack from your pantheon site

-	3. drush crush SITENAME.dev
+    $ drush crush SITENAME.dev

 Will completely remove SITENAME.dev from your Kalastack.

-	4. drush kala
+    $ drush kala

 Will show helpful info

-	5. drush code SITENAME.dev
+    $ drush code SITENAME.dev

-		Will either git clone or git pull from your pantheon codebase to your Kalabox at /var/www/SITENAME on your guest and ~/kalabox/www/SITENAME on your guest.
+Will either git clone or git pull from your Pantheon codebase to your Kalabox at /var/www/SITENAME on your guest and ~/kalabox/www/SITENAME on your guest.

-	6. drush data SITENAME.dev
+    $ drush data SITENAME.dev

-		Will download and import your pantheon dev mysql database to your Kalabox in a DB named SITENAME_kala
+Will download and import your Pantheon dev MySQL database to your Kalabox in a DB named SITENAME_kala

-	7. drush files SITENAME.dev
+    $ drush files SITENAME.dev

 Will sync your pantheon dev files to your Kalastack, accessible from /var/www/SITENAME/sites/default/files when ssh'd in to your stack, and from ~/kalabox/www/SITENAME/sites/default/files on your host.

-	8. drush vhost SITENAME.dev
+    $ drush vhost SITENAME.dev

-		Will build and enable a nginx vhost file of your pantheon site on your Kalastack at SITENAME.kala
+Will build and enable a nginx vhost file of your Pantheon site on your Kalastack at SITENAME.kala

 ### UPDATING YOUR HOST HOSTS FILE